Learn about the admissions requirements needed to apply for KGI’s Master of Science in Physician Assistant Studies program.

 All applicants are required to complete a personal statement and supplemental application for KGI through CASPA.
 These two submissions provide the Admissions Committee with a multi-dimensional view of the applicant, including their background, strengths, commitments, and personal goals.

 A total of three references are required for application to the program.
-Of these three references, a minimum of one academic reference (i.e. professor) and one healthcare reference (e.g., MD, DO, PA, NP) is required.
+Of these three references, a minimum of one academic reference (i.e. professor, academic advisor) and one healthcare reference (i.e., MD, DO, PA, NP) is required.
 These references will help guide the Admissions Committee on the candidate’s personal goals and attributes that would prepare them for success as a PA student and a future professional PA.
 Reference letters from friends or family members will not be accepted.
+All three letters must have been requested in CASPA at the time of application submission.

 International applicants that have completed their degree outside of the United States must meet two major requirements for admission: